-Upton Junior School has an important role to play in supporting the mental health and wellbeing of our pupils/students.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+• Liberty Training has an important role to play in supporting the mental health and wellbeing of our pupils/students.
+Mental health problems can, in some cases, be an indicator that a learner has suffered or is at risk of suffering abuse, neglect or exploitation.